 Tip: Some volumes are republished; others get a pocket part or supplement.
 Maryland Code is in the process of being revised: "Red" volumes and "Black" volumes.

 Maryland Code in print: Red Volumes have titles, ex: "Real Property" and Black volumes are arranged by Article Number.

 The executive branch of the state government contains a variety of agencies and departments that make regulations to help implement Maryland law.

 Not all states list their administrative regulations on the internet.

 Twice a year, all state regulations are compiled into the Code of Maryland Regulations (COMAR).
 This code is divided into 35 titles representing a wide range of subjects.
 COMAR includes many documents "incorporated by references."
-This means that the documents not included in the COMAR text but that it is officially part of the COMAR because it was mentioned in COMAR.
+This means that the documents are not included in the COMAR text but that it is officially part of the COMAR.